jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

     * work done - energy decreases
   * CA cognitive sensations
     * mental effort - energy decreases
-    * prediction success rate - confidence increases/decreases
+    * prediction success rate - competence increases/decreases
     * relevance (rate of received predictions, intended composited actions)
   * The passing of time
     * healing - integrity increases
     * base metabolism - resources/energy decreases
-* Any change in fullness/integrity/confidence intensity is signaled to all CAs
+* Any change in fullness/integrity intensity is signaled to all CAs
 * For each CA, for each time slice, there's an average intensity of each feeling type

 ## Constraints